Biplab-1991/agenticai-bip/langgraph_mcp_agent/README.md

 42

 use
-npx@modelcontextprotocol/inspector only to test mcp server
+npx @modelcontextprotocol/inspector only to test mcp server